This page contains some basic information about my two servers:

 As mentioned above,

-clio is the slave server therefore the rate of data creation is indicative of the bandwidth of the connection between
+clio is the slave server therefore the rate of data creation is indicative of the bandwidth of the connection from

-thalia (give or take compression).
+clio (give or take compression).
 Note the logarithmic axes.
-As of March 2018, the modal value is 9.5 Mb/s which equates to 1.13 MiB/s: this results in 3.98 GiB/hour and 1 TiB is transferred in 10.7 days.
+As of May 2019, the modal value is 9.5 Mb/s which equates to 1.13 MiB/s: this results in 3.98 GiB/hour and 1 TiB is transferred in 10.7 days.
+As of May 2019, the ISP of the connection that